|Weight:||Men: 7.8oz | Women: 6.2oz|

 The auxetic tri-star design of the outsole basically makes the platform more flexible.
 Triangular grooves and spaces allow the sole unit to follow the natural movement of the foot as it goes through the gait cycle.
 It also assists the rubber in delivering traction.

-Phylon is the main mid-sole unit of the Nike Flex RN 2017.
+Phylon is the main midsole unit of the Nike Flex RN 2017.
 Designed to accommodate the entire length of the shoe, it cushions the entire foot throughout the running session.
 Its responsive and flexible nature adds to its appeal as a comfortable platform for runners.
 Also, it has a dual-density nature, which potentially extends its lifespan by preventing early breakdown.
+The Phylon midsole material is also used in the Nike Flex RN 2018, Downshifter 7 road shoe and other well-known running shoes from Nike.

 A minimal molded textile foot-bed is placed right above the main foam unit.
 It adds a bit more cushioning to the runner.
 It also mildly traces the contours of the underfoot, giving some semblance of support to areas that are not usually cushioned.